 OurDiagnosis (OurDx) in Spanish

-In September 2020, OpenNotes received a separate grant from the Society to Improve Diagnosis in Medicine (SIDM) to expand OurDX for use by individuals with limited English proficiency (LEP).
-In partnership with the Boston Children’s Hospital Spanish Collaborative, OpenNotes will develop and test a Spanish version of the intervention.
+In September 2020, OpenNotes received a separate grant from the Society to Improve Diagnosis in Medicine (SIDM) to expand OurDx for use by individuals with limited English proficiency (LEP).
+In partnership with the Boston Children’s Hospital Spanish Collaborative, we are developing and testing a Spanish version of the intervention — “Nuestro Diagnostico.”

 In Conversation With… Sigall K. Bell, MD Patient Safety Network, AHRQ (2018)

 Sigall K. Bell, MD, Director of Patient Safety and Discovery at OpenNotes, Associate Professor of Medicine, Harvard Medical School, Beth Israel Deaconess Medical Center

 Fabienne Bourgeois, MD, MPH, Pediatric Hospitalist and Physician Lead of Consumer Informatics at Boston Children’s, Assistant Professor of Pediatrics, Harvard Medical School